Sogni-AI/sogni-creatures-api/README.md

 # Sogni Creatures API

-A customizable image rendering service built on Sogni Supernet SDK.
+A customizable image rendering service (REST-based API) built on Sogni Supernet SDK.
 Uses Hapi.js, leveraging guide images and advanced image processing techniques to generate unique illustrations based on user-defined parameters.

+See an example of it in action at: https://creatures.sogni.ai

 ## Table of Contents